Carpenters' Company of the City and County of Philadelphia: Company library

-The Company Today
+Today

-Nearing its 300th anniversary, The Carpenters’ Company remains an active and influential organization.
+Over 300 years old, the Carpenters’ Company remains an active and influential organization.
 In addition to preserving and maintaining Carpenters’ Hall, the Company serves as an important forum for cooperation amongst many of Philadelphia's most successful architects, structural engineers and builders.
-The Company also has a scholarship program supporting students pursuing careers in Architecture, Structural Engineering, or Construction Management/Engineering.
+The Company also has a scholarship program supporting students pursuing careers in architecture, structural engineering, or construction management/engineering.

-In order to join The Carpenters’ Company, candidates for membership must be nominated and elected by current members.
+In order to join the Carpenters’ Company, candidates for membership must be nominated and elected by current members.